flowchart LR

 7.3 The Taxonomy of Micro-Contributions

 Micro-contributions come in many forms.
-The Aarokya system is designed to accept them all:
+The Aarokya system accepts them all:

 | Contribution Type | Example | Typical Amount | Frequency |